 You should always test your email before you send it out to a larger list.
 Sending test emails helps to ensure that there are no issues before blasting it out.
 As different email programs display the message differently, send a test email to see how it will appear in your inbox or share a draft campaign with a colleague.

 This is especially important when considering mobile-responsive designs.
 Mobile opens account for about 46% of all email opens.
 Making sure that your emails are correctly formatted will increase the probability of it being read and acted upon.

 Additionally, test emails can help you verify if there are:

 - Skewed images

 - Ineffective subject lines or preview text

-Your best defense is an offense when it comes to email marketing.
-To ensure your email is campaign yields the results you are looking for, set goals, define your targets, make your email easy to read and personal, always include a call-to-action, and be sure to test!
+Your best defense is a strong offense when it comes to email marketing.
+To ensure your email campaign yields the results you are looking for, set goals, define your targets, make your email personal and easy to read, always include a call-to-action and be sure to test!

 Click here to learn how WorkWave’s Marketing Automation software can help you grow your business by generating leads, enhancing productivity, managing customer relationships and remaining competitive!

 To help get you started crafting effective email campaigns, we’ve created a checklist for you to use each and every time you create an email!